ArtFlag/sphinxtechnicalwriting/source/continuousdeployment.rst

    You should see Travis CI in the list of services already added.

-#. `Create a token <https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/>`__ for Travis to be able to publish the docs on GitHub Pages.

-   .. important:: Make sure you have copied the token, as explained in the GitHub docs.

-   This token is basically the keys to the GitHub repo kingdom.
-You need to give it to Travis so that Travis can push the output files to your repository.
-Like most access token, it's a generally a wise idea to encrypt it.

-#. `Encrypt the token <https://docs.travis-ci.com/user/environment-variables#Defining-encrypted-variables-in-.travis.yml>`__ that you created and copied in the previous step.
-#.
-Keep the encrypted token preciously.

-You have configured Travis and GitHub so that Travis can push changes to your repo.
+Travis has access to the repositories you ticked.
 You can now tell Travis what to do with your repo.

 Setting up Travis to test and publish the documentation
 -------------------------------------------------------

-Travis looks for a file called ``.travis.yml`` at the root of your repo in order to know what to do.
+Travis looks for a file called ``.travis.yml`` at the root of your repo in order to know what to do with it.

 .. admonition:: Objective recap

    We need to tell Travis to:

    #.
 Install the an OS image and Python, as well as other languages you need, for example ``node.js``.
    #.
-Install all the pieces requiered to build the docs such as Sphinx and the extensions.
+Install all the pieces required to build the docs such as Sphinx and the extensions.
 Spoiler alert: that's why we needed
       the ``requirements.txt`` early on.
    #.
 Build the docs.
    #.
 Run some tests.